-The Nova ELIPSON™ product line utilizes Raman spectroscopy, a vibrational spectroscopy technique, to detect multiple material properties such as strain, crystallinity, phases, grain size and composition.
-The combination of a small spot and high speed of this non-destructive, optical method makes it a metrology of choice for both memory and logic segments
+Nova ELIPSON™ leverages Raman spectroscopy, a vibrational spectroscopy technique to detect material properties such as strain, crystallinity, phases, grain size, and composition.
+A non-destructive optical method, Raman spectroscopy combines small spot size and high speed to serve as the metrology of choice for the memory and logic segments.

 Raman spectroscopy has been known for many years as a suitable lab technology for R&D needs.
-Now, Nova has taken this technology one step further, into the Fab, with Nova ELIPSON™.
+With Nova ELIPSON™, Nova has taken this technology one step further into the fab.

 Raman spectroscopy relies on inelastic scattering of photons, whereby light interacts with vibrational excitations (phonons).
 The vibrational modes of the probed material either absorb or enhance the incident photon energy, leading to a wavelength shift of the scattered light.
 Nova uses Raman spectroscopy to measure the degree of the wavelength shift and interoperate it with the material’s properties.